leo-brewin/cadabra-tutorial/README.md

 If you chose not to use the Hybrid-Latex tools then there is no installation required (apart from Cadabra).

 If you do choose to use the Hybrid-LaTeX tools you will need to copy a few files into appropriate places.
-The tools include Bash and Python shell scripts (`support/shell`), Python libraries (`support/python`) and LaTeX style files (`support/latex`).
+The tools include Bash and Python shell scripts (`support/scripts`), Python libraries (`support/python`) and LaTeX style files (`support/latex`).
 Each file can be copied to wherever their respective program expects to find them.
 For example, the shell scripts could be sudo copied to `/usr/local/bin` (for access by all users) or to `~/bin` (for your personal access).
-The Python libraries should be copied to a place that can be found in `PYTHONPATH` while the LaTeX style files should be copied to wherever they will be visible to LaTeX (see [this discussion][4] on tex.stackexchange for useful suggestions).
+The Python libraries should be copied to a place that can be found in `PYTHONPATH` while the LaTeX style files should be copied to wherever they will be visible to LaTeX.
 If you place the files in non-standard locations you may need to adjust your `PATH`, `PYTHONPATH` and `TEXINPUT` environment variables accordingly.

 ## Running the examples

-If you want to recreate the output for `source/cadabra/example-03` (for example) you should execute the following commands
+To build everything from scratch just run

+    $ build.sh

+form the top directory.
+This will run Cadabra and LaTeX on each of the sources in `source/cadabra/` and `source/tex/`.
+Some of the Cadabra codes will take a few minutes to run (see `source/cadabra/TIME.txt` for a list of approximate times).

+Makefiles are also provided so you can build individual codes, for example `source/cadabra/example-03`, using

+    $ cd source/cadabra
+    $ make example-03

+You can also compile `source/cadabra/example-03` without using `make` by executing

     $ cd source/cadabra
     $ cdblatex.sh -i example-03